The distributorless ignition system, is a completely solid state electronic system, with no moving parts.

 So, with no distributor, there is also, no distributor cap or rotor to replace.
 And, no troublesome vacuum or mechanical advance mechanisms, to cause timing problems.

-Because, the distributorless ignition system; uses an electronic control unit, an ignition module and multiple ignition coils.
+Because, the Distributorless Ignition System, uses an (ECU), an ignition module and multiple ignition coils.

 - Ignition Coils